 Interested in Licensing?

-Looking to program that perfect opera for pianist and six singers?
-Contact Working In Concert Executive Director Claudia Hommel to inquire about licensing "On Call: COVID-19" Claudia@WorkingInConcert.org
+Looking to program that perfect opera for piano and six singers?
+Contact Working In Concert Executive Director Claudia Hommel.
+Claudia@WorkingInConcert.org

 The "On Call" Creators